top of page

 Jasher 80:45

-45. Also the likenesses of the firstborn of Egypt that were carved in the walls of their houses, were destroyed and fell to the ground
+Also the likenesses of the firstborn of Egypt that were carved in the walls of their houses, were destroyed and fell to the ground

-• We know this is something we ought not to do because Ahayah commanded us not to do after the doings of Egypt:
+• We know this is something we ought not to do because Ahayah commanded us not to do after the doings of Egypt;

-Lev 18:2
+Lev 18:2-3

+Speak unto the children of Israel, and say unto them, I am Ahayah your Alahayim.
 After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of the land of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.

-Unlawful Imagery in our homes
+Can we have any Unlawful Imagery in our Homes?

 • Having the books with unlawful images in our homes is not a sin as we have the books for necessary uses.
 We also have to buy groceries and appliances with unlawful images, yet, we haven’t sinned by buying what we need.
-Just for righteousness sake if there is an option that omits the use of unlawful images by all means use that option.
-On the other hand, we do have to be sure not to bring any items dedicated unto idols into our homes though lest we be accursed like it:
+Just for righteousness sake, if there is an option that omits the use of unlawful images, by all means use that option.
+On the other hand, we do have to be sure not to bring any items dedicated unto idols into our homes lest we be accursed like it:

-Deu 7:25
+Deu 7:25-26

-The graven images of their alahayim shall ye burn with fire: thou shalt not desire the silver or gold that is on them, nor take it unto thee, lest thou be snared therein: for it is an abomination to Ahayah thy Alahayim.
+The graven images of their alahayims shall ye burn with fire: thou shalt not desire the silver or gold that is on them, nor take it unto thee, lest thou be snared therein: for it is an abomination to Ahayah thy Alahayim.
+26 Neither shalt thou bring an abomination into thine house, lest thou be a cursed thing like it: but thou shalt utterly detest it, and thou shalt utterly abhor it; for it is a cursed thing.

-Imagery on our Clothing
+Can we have Imagery on our Clothing?

 Jasher 74:14

-14. And king Azdrubal had a very beautiful daughter, whose name was Ushpezena, and all the men of Africa embroidered her likeness on their garments, on account of her great beauty and comely appearance.
+And king Azdrubal had a very beautiful daughter, whose name was Ushpezena, and all the men of Africa embroidered her likeness on their garments, on account of her great beauty and comely appearance.

-Jer 10:1
+Jer 10:1-2

-Thus saith Ahayah, Learn not the way of the heathen, and be not dismayed at the signs of heaven; for the heathen are dismayed at them.
+Hear ye the word which Ahayah speaketh unto you, O house of Israel: Thus saith Ahayah, Learn not the way of the heathen, and be not dismayed at the signs of heaven; for the heathen are dismayed at them.

 Videos

-• John referred to the picture made of him as “a dead likeness of the dead.”
-Videos are not dead likenesses (pictures).
-They are live and in real-time wherein we see the actual beings not a likeness or similitude since the person or creature is breathing, speaking and etc unlike an unlawful images dead likeness, so it’s not against the law to make videos of actual creatures.
+• Videos are not dead likenesses (pictures).
+They are live and in real-time wherein we see the actual beings, not a likeness or similitude since the person or creature is breathing, speaking and etc unlike an unlawful image's dead likeness, so it’s not against the law to make videos of actual creatures.

-Wis 15:4
+Wis 15:4-5

-The sight whereof enticeth fools to lust after it, and so they desire the form of a dead image, that hath no breath.
+For neither did the mischievous invention of men deceive us, nor an image spotted with divers colours, the painter's fruitless labour; 5 The sight whereof enticeth fools to lust after it, and so they desire the form of a dead image, that hath no breath.

-• Notice, a image (picture) is a dead image that has no breath, just as John referred to it as a dead likeness of the dead, yet a video, is in real-time of a living creature, hence its lawful.
+• Notice, a image (picture) is "a dead image that has no breath," just as John referred to it as "a dead likeness of the dead," yet a video, is in real-time of a living creature, hence its lawful.
 Live videos of living creatures aren’t unlawful images according to the definitions of “likeness” and “pictures” in the Hebrew language in the law:

 Exo 20:4